LibraryOfCongress/api.congress.gov/Documentation/CommitteeEndpoint.md

 				- `<text>` (e.g., Received in the Senate and referred to the Committee on the Judiciary.)
 					- The text of the latest action taken on the nomination.
 				- `<url>` (e.g., https://api.data.gov/congress/v3/nomination/117/2439?format=xml)
 					- A referrer URL to the nomination item in the API.
-Documentation for the nomination endpoint is in progress.
+Documentation for the nomination endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/NominationEndpoint.md).